-In The Netherlands, the environmental performance is calculated according to the procedures described in the Determination Method.
-This Determination Method is based on the European norm EN 15804, which is the basis for drafting Environmental Product Declarations (EPD’s).
+In The Netherlands, The Environmental Performance Assessment Method for Construction Works, or Assessment Method, is a uniform method to calculate the environmental performance of structures in an unambiguous, verifiable and reproducible way.
+This Assessment Method is based on the European norm EN 15804, which is the basis for drafting Environmental Product Declarations (EPD’s).
 An EPD is a standardized document that declares the environmental impact of the products life cycle.
 The environmental impact is divided into different environmental impact categories, for example Global Warming Potential, and is calculated by means of a Life Cycle Analysis (LCA).

 An LCA is performed by a specialized LCA-company.
 The results (the environmental impacts per category) and underlying report of this LCA are first verified by an independent third party, after which the data will be submitted to The Dutch Environmental Database (de Nationale Milieudatabase).
 As can be seen in de figure, the described sequence of steps applies to two types of product information (category 1 and 2):

 With the data stored in the Dutch Environmental Database, the environmental performance of a building or an infrastructure project can be calculated, using special Calculation Tools.
 These tools are commercial software, developed by companies, that are verified and licensed by the Dutch Environmental Database to be used for this purpose.

 The Single-Score Indicator of Environmental Performance